 State staffing laws tend to fall into one of three general approaches:

-- The first is to require hospitals to have a nurse driven staffing committee which create staffing plans that reflect the needs of the patient population and match the skills and experience of the staff.
+- The first is to require hospitals to have nurse driven staffing committees that create staffing plans that are reflective of the needs of the patient population, and match the skills and experience of the staff.

 - The second approach is for legislators to mandate specific nurse to patient ratios in legislation or regulation.

-- A third approach is requiring facilities to disclose staffing levels to the public and /or a regulatory body.
+- A third approach is requiring facilities to disclose staffing levels to the public and/or to a regulatory body.

 States with Staffing Laws

 14 states currently addressed nurse staffing in hospitals in law / regulations: CA, CT, IL, MA, MN, NV, NJ, NY, OH, OR, RI, TX, VT, and WA.